ASBESTOS

 The latency period (time it takes for a disease to become developed) is 25-40 years.

-• Mesothelioma - a cancer of lung linings and chest or the lining of the abdominal wall.
+• Mesothelioma - a Cancer of lung linings and chest or the lining of the abdominal wall.

-The latency period for mesothelioma is often 15-50 years.
+The latency period for Mesothelioma is often 15-50 years.

-• Lung Cancer – can be caused by asbestos.
+• Lung Cancer – can be caused by Asbestos.

 Latency period is often 15-30 years.

-Cancer of the Gastrointestinal tract can also be caused by asbestos.
+Cancer of the Gastrointestinal tract can also be caused by Asbestos.